 - I do not recommend this for latex condom users.
 While the oil is very much diluted, there could possibly still be enough to break down a latex condom.
 I don’t recommend that you take the risk.

-- Coconut oil has been safe for me to use on every silicone toy I own, and was recommended as a natural lube option by Tantus folks.
+- Coconut oil has been safe for me to use on every silicone toy I own and was recommended as a natural lube option by Tantus folks.
 I know that mineral oil should never be used on the cheaper, porous materials like TPR, Elastomer, etc since they are already softened with mineral oil and that would speed the material breakdown.
-I assume that any oil could do so, because most will tell you not to use an oil-based lube with these toys.
 This solution is safe for glass and stainless steel, but I would contact the manufacturer of your wooden dildo just to be certain.